noraworld/dotfiles/README.md

 * ghq (different between platforms)

 ## Others
-It is recommended to run the setup script every time new files are added.
+* It is recommended to run the setup script every time new files are added.
+* If you want to add your additional Git configurations, just add them to `gitconfig.local`.